Home cinema or soundbar – which is right for me?

 Give your TV’s built-in speakers a serious upgrade for the summer of football with either home cinema speakers or a soundbar…

-Do you want to improve your TV’s built-in speakers before the summer of football gets under way?
-Modern TVs are increasingly slim with less room for speakers, so there’s a clear case for beefing up their sound.
+Modern TVs are increasingly slim with less room for speakers, so there’s a clear case for boosting their sound.
+Start with a soundbar and then add wireless speakers to build a 5:1 home cinema system.

 How home cinema works: